penguinGuy47/stock-autobuy/README.md

 To run:

 1. Download
-2. Open 2 terminal instances and then
+2. Open a terminal instance and then
-3. Run venv ".\env\Scripts\activate" in both terminals
+3. Run venv ".\env\Scripts\activate" in "\stock-autobuy"
-4. Run "npm start" in front end directory
+4. Navigate to "\stock-autobuy\frontend" (use "cd frontend")
-5. Run "python app.py" in backend directory
+5. Input "npm start"
 6. Input your information
 7. Watch for 2FA requests